manutter51/woolybear/docs/best_practices.md

 # Best Practices

-The following are my recommendations for maximizing code re-use, flexibility, ease of refactoring, ease of testing, and ease of debuggin, while minimizing the number of bugs.
+The following are my recommendations for maximizing code re-use, flexibility, ease of refactoring, ease of testing, and ease of debugging, while minimizing the number of bugs.

 * **Avoid the use of raw HTML outside of atomic components.** You may find cases